Make Your Experience Count: Careers in EFLBy Maricela Breedlove

 The most ambitious and, dare I say, the most rewarding option of all, would be to open a school of your own, whether brick and mortar or online.
 This career path does not necessarily require an advanced degree, but taking a specialized course like Teaching English Online as a Freelancer can help you with the logistics of your TEFL/TESOL business endeavor.
 It will train you how to choose your teaching niche, promote your brand, scale your business, and handle other important details.

-Often, dedicating your time at a language institute, getting the right business training, inserting yourself in leadership roles, and garnering extensive experience as a teacher can be just what it takes to open and run your very own institution or online English tutoring business.
+Often, dedicating your time to a language institute, getting the right business training, inserting yourself in leadership roles, and garnering extensive experience as a teacher can be just what it takes to open and run your very own institution or online English tutoring business.

 This option can be especially appealing in certain foreign countries where things like zoning and licensing lend themselves to starting a business much more easily than in countries like the U.S. or Canada.